 Where does this term come from, and why is it taboo and evil in some circles?
 Let’s examine the reasons.

-Some terms, symbols or names have a negative connotation.
+Some terms, symbols, or names have a negative connotation.
 Often this negative image or reputation is not an accident, but intentional.
 It results from branding by those in charge of the culture.
 If you know your magic and the meaning of the terms, then you open doors that the culture doesn’t want you to know about.

-Everything depends who is in charge of the cultural narrative.
-Who ever programs and controls the cultural narrative controls the culture.
+Everything depends on who is in charge of the cultural narrative.
+Whoever programs and controls the cultural narrative controls the culture.
 They program the values and beliefs which often include bias and prejudice.
 So, who is really in charge?
 Is it social media?
-No. It has its moments, but it is religion which programs the values and beliefs of the culture.
+No. It has its moments, but it is organized religion that programs the values and beliefs of the culture.